theshivamlko/flutter_xr/README.md

   WidgetsFlutterBinding.ensureInitialized();

   /// register routes on native side to show widgets in orbit
-  /// leftOrbit, rightOrbit, topOrbit, bottomOrbit
+  /// [Optional] leftOrbit, rightOrbit, topOrbit, bottomOrbit
   /// registerRoutes() will return a routes to be used in MaterialApp final appRoutes = await _flutterXrPlugin.registerRoutes(
     leftOrbit: Orbiter(